Lvalder1/Snap/README.md

 # Snap!

 This project is your classic game of Snap that has been created so that I could pratice my skills using Javascript.
 The project was created using HTML, SCSS and Javascript.

+## Runing the Project

+The project is hosted at: https://lvalder1.github.io/Snap/

 ## Installing